-The development of Council's P&OS AMP in line with the Asset Management Policy and Strategy allows Council to plan, identify and implement an annual and four year delivery program for Council's SW assets in line with a lifecycle management strategy consisting of:
+The development of Council's SW AMP in line with the Asset Management Policy and Strategy allows Council to plan, identify and implement an annual and four year delivery program for Council's SW assets in line with a lifecycle management strategy consisting of:

 - Acquisition or Development.

 - Operating.

 - Maintenance.

-- Capital Renewal; or Disposal.
+• Capital Renewal or Disposal.

-Delivery mechanisms of the above and the new asset creation process vary from internal to external resources and include commissioning through various business units within Council.
+Delivery mechanisms of the above and the new asset creation process vary from internal to external resources and includes commissioning through various business units within Council.
 Future iterations of this AMP will further consolidate and refine the various delivery programs.